-The registry staff consists of Mrs. Davis-Myers, CTR, Peter Zanoni, CTR, and Ying Qi, CTR who combined have more than 47 years of experience.
+The registry staff consists of Mrs. Davis-Myers, ODS-C, Peter Zanoni, ODS-C, and Ying Qi, ODS-C who combined have more than 47 years of experience.
 They work together as a team, consistently meeting accreditation standards, reporting requirements, and have voluntarily served in roles for their state organization, the Tennessee Oncology Data Analysts Association (TODAA).
 In 2021, they accessioned a total of 836 cases, 669 analytic and 167 non-analytic.
 While the supervisor chooses to mainly work in the office on-site, employees can work remotely or in the office.
 Cancer Registry staff meets in the office for monthly staff meetings.

 Blount Memorial Cancer Center holds one weekly multidisciplinary tumor board.
 The registry staff works with the tumor conference coordinator to ensure that CoC documentation requirements are met.